seaerchin/papers-please/distributed systems/CAP 12 years later.md

 	- *cancel* operation and thus preserve C but forfeits A
 	- *proceed* operation and thus preserves A but forfeits C
 - retrying the communication does not solve the problem but simply delays the choice - even if current retry fails, there's no guarantee that next one will succeed. at some point, the program will have to make the decision
+- hence, a partition is a *time bound on communication* -> failure to achieve consistency within this time bound thus implies a partition

+**Collorary 1**: There is no global notion of a partition *Proof*: consider 2 nodes (A, B) that are part of a system.
+Assume that A has time-out of 1s and B never -> A will assume partition if request takes 2s but B will see that it succeeded.  ^ac31ec

+**Collorary 2**: Nodes can enter a *partition mode* *Proof*: From [[#^ac31ec| Collorary 1]], when A detects a timeout, A assumes a partition and can take certain measures to circumvent

+****